Learn the storied history of our Whyte Ave Building

 If you’re interested in or have any questions about endowments or legacy giving, please contact our Philanthropy team at firstname.lastname@example.org.

-frozen peaches and mangos, these quick & easy smoothies can make any day a
+With frozen peaches and mangos, these quick & easy smoothies can make any day a tropical dream.

 1 cup peeled and sliced peaches, cold (frozen peaches should be thawed)